 Different values of cap and resistor

-It doesn't end there unfortunately!
-The values of cap and resistor used can vary too, this is mainly down to manufacturers preferences.
+The values of cap and resistor used can vary too, this is mainly down to manufacturers preferences, but this initial choice can be determined by the length of the instrument cable(s) being used too.
 Depending on the wiring style, from cap only, to parallel and series wired, you will likely see capacitor values, around .001uF (1000pF), 560pF, 680pF, and .0012uF for example and a resistor value of anywhere between 100k-ohm and 330k-ohm.
-But realistically, most brands settle for something between 100k-ohm and 150k-ohm.
+But realistically, most brands settle for something between 100k-ohm and 150k-ohm, particularly if with a 250k volume pot equipped guitar, whereas you might see the values above that, 200-330kOhm region on humbucker or 500k volume pot equipped guitars for example.
 What value you choose will have affect on the treble frequencies retained and put 'back' into the circuit, and how that affects the volume pots taper as a result.
 Although buying a variety of cap and resistor values won't be very expensive, the hassle of wiring up lots of variations is time consuming and frustrating with needing to solder and re-solder parts to your volume pot.
 This is where the variable treble bleed option may be a great option for ease of use and variety of results, allowing you to quickly and easily adjust the little trim pot to dial in your preferred result.

 Using just a capacitor as a treble bleed